bartosh/dotemacs/CheatSheet.rst

 Valid responses in query-replace mode are:

 - replace this one, go on to next: SPC
-- replace this one, don?t move: ,
+- replace this one, don’t move: ,
 - skip to next without replacing: DEL
 - replace all remaining matches: !
 - back up to the previous match: ^